gulpjs/gulp/docs/recipes/running-tasks-in-series.md

 var clean = require('gulp-clean');

 gulp.task('clean', function() {
-    // return the stream as the completion hint, telling the calling process that this stream hs completed.
+    // return the stream as the completion hint, telling the calling process that this stream has completed.
     return gulp.src('./output').pipe(clean());
 });